-Rashes can be caused by infection (viral, fungal, or bacterial), contact with irritants, atopy, drug hypersensitivity, other allergic reactions, inflammatory conditions, or vasculitides (see see Some Causes of Rash in Infants and Children).
+Rashes can be caused by infection (viral, fungal, or bacterial), contact with irritants, atopy, drug hypersensitivity, other allergic reactions, inflammatory conditions, or vasculitides (see Table 9: Some Causes of Rash in Infants and Children).

 Overall, the most common causes of rash in infants and young children include

 Numerous viral infections cause rash.
 Some (eg, chickenpox, erythema infectiosum, measles) have a fairly typical appearance and clinical manifestation; others are nonspecific.
 Cutaneous drug reactions are usually self-limited maculopapular exanthems, but sometimes more serious reactions occur.

 History of present illness focuses on the time course of illness, particularly the relationship between the rash and other symptoms.

 Review of systems focuses on symptoms of causative disorders, including GI symptoms (suggesting immunoglobulin A–associated vasculitis [formerly called Henoch-Schönlein purpura] or hemolytic-uremic syndrome), joint symptoms (suggesting immunoglobulin A–associated vasculitis or Lyme disease), headache or neurologic symptoms (suggesting meningitis or Lyme disease).